 You might be thinking: "I oil/wax my blades, why would I need corrosion resistant steel in the woodshop?".
 Here's why: as soon as you begin cutting wood, it removes this thin oil film and any moisture or acids in the wood begin to work on corroding the steel.
 Abrasion from using the tool contributes to wear but given that the sharpened cutting edge comes to such a small radius, it is the point on the blade that is most susceptible to corrosion.
 Your blades literally will dull when you aren't even using them unless you are regularly oiling them.
 CPM MagnaCut has very high corrosion resistance to combat this problem.

 Sharpening Note: As CPM MagnaCut uses Vanadium and Niobium carbides to improve wear resistance, standard aluminum oxide abrasives aren't as effective as harder abrasives.
-Diamond, Ceramic and Silicon Carbide all work great.
-We've tested Pride Abrasive Waterstones, Shapton Pro, Shapton Glass Stones as well as affordable Silicon Carbide sheets, all to good effect.
+Diamond and Ceramic work great.
+We've tested and recommend both Shapton Pro* and Shapton Glass Stones*.
 The ultra fine grain structure and carbide size significantly improve the sharpenability of CPM MagnaCut compared to other high wear resistant steels with larger carbides.

 Read all about CPM MagnaCut from it's inventor here: https://knifesteelnerds.com/2021/03/25/cpm-magnacut/